Yonny Hernandez Player Props: Dodgers vs. Rockies

-He is back in action for the first time since April 19, when he went 0-for-1 against the Mets.
+He returns to action for the first time since April 19, when he went 0-for-1 against the Mets.

 Yonny Hernandez Game Info & Props vs. the Rockies